elimuinformatics/a2d2/README.md

 ## Versioning

 Whenever changes are made to the project, it's important to update the version numbers in the project's POM files.
-This includes both the sub-project POM files and the parent POM file.
+This includes both the sub-project POM files, and the parent POM file and POM files where we want latest version changes mandatory.

 ### Updating Sub-Project POM Version